Leafwing-Studios/leafwing-website/content/blog/debugging-lessons/index.md

 **Things I did wrong:**

 - accepting a feature without automated tests
-- thinking that manual testing was a subistute
+- thinking that manual testing was a substitute
 - building on a feature I was suspicious of

 **Things I did right:**